Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-5/lecture-materials/token-based-auth-with-react-and-jwts.md

 }
 ```

-The `signup` method is transporting the token string to the client within an object (assigned to a key named `token`).
+The `signup` action is transporting the token string to the client within an object (assigned to a key named `token`).
 Keep this in mind because we'll need to refactor **userService.js** on the client to extract only the token string.

 Open up the Network tab in Chrome's DevTools, clear the requests, and then sign up another user to verify that a token is being returned.